RitaBasbous/hstrader_parabolic_sar_indicator/README.md

 ![psar plot](img/psar.png)

 This Python script visualizes the Parabolic SAR (PSAR) using both real-time and historical market data.
-The Parabolic SAR is a trend-following indicator developed by J. Welles Wilder Jr., primarily used to identify potential reversals in the market.

 ## Prerequisites

 Ensure you have the requirements file installed.